Dinmukhamed Kunaev: Fall from power

 During his leadership of the Kazakh SSR, Kunayev strongly promoted local talent.
 He notably recommended Nursultan Nazarbayev, the future first president of Kazakhstan, for the role of head of government.
 During an informal meeting with members of the Central Committee, he remarked:

 None of you will be the next leader of this republic.
 Don’t take it personally!
 Only Nursultan Nazarbayev has a fair chance of succeeding me.
 He is young and talented.

 During Kunayev's long rule, Kazakhs occupied prominent positions in the bureaucracy, economy and educational institutions.
 However, by 1986, a political struggle began between supporters of Kunayev, and supporters of Nursultan Nazarbayev, the Chairman of the Kazakh Council of Ministers (and Kunayev's former protegee).
 This culminated at the 16th Congress of the Communist Party of Kazakhstan in February 1986, when Kunayev came under criticism from several high-ranking members of the Kazakh Communist Party, most notable by Nazarbayev.

 Nazarbayev criticized the construction in Almaty of a number of objects of great importance for the city, calling the historical museum and other social and household objects unnecessary for the city, an unnecessary waste of large funds.
 Nazarbayev also attacked the leadership of the Kazakh Academy of Sciences, led by Askar Kunayev, Dinmukhamed's brother.
 This was despite the fact that under Askar Kunayev, the academy became one of the leading scientific centers in the USSR, which was reflected by the Central Committee report which gave a positive assessment of the academy's activities.
 Nevertheless, Askar became subject to biased and unobjective criticism from the Soviet newspaper, Pravda, and was dismissed as President of the academy shortly after the party congress, to be replaced by Murat Aitkhozhin.
-It must also be noted that D.A.
-Kunayev himself was subject to criticism from Erkin Auelbekov, First Secretary of the Kyzylorda Regional Committee and Kamalidenov, the Ideology Secretary, who criticized the heads of universities for the high percentage of students of Kazakh ethnicity.
+It must also be noted that Kunayev himself was subject to criticism from Erkin Auelbekov, First Secretary of the Kyzylorda Regional Committee and Kamalidenov, the Ideology Secretary, who criticized the heads of universities for the high percentage of students of Kazakh ethnicity.
 This speech had an unequivocal negative effect on the public in Kazakhstan.

 Dinmukhamed Kunayev, Nazarbayev's boss and Askar's brother, felt deeply angered and betrayed at the criticism at the Congress.
 Kunayev went to Moscow and demanded Nazarbayev's dismissal while Nazarbayev's supporters campaigned for Kunayev's dismissal and Nazarbayev's promotion.
 However, this did not go well for Kunayev, who saw Nazarbaev keep his position as Chairman of the Council of Ministers.
-Soon D. A. Kunayev himself was dismissed, as he was removed from office under pressure from Mikhail Gorbachev, who accused him of corruption.
+Soon Kunayev himself was dismissed, as he was removed from office under pressure from Mikhail Gorbachev, who accused him of corruption.
 On 16 December 1986 the Politburo replaced him with Gennady Kolbin, the First Secretary of the Ulyanovsk Regional Committee.